Pokee-AI/soniccms/src/custom/db/schema/README-generalPost.md

 # General Post Schema

 The `generalPost` schema is a simplified blog post schema designed for general-purpose content creation.
-It provides a flexible structure for creating blog posts without the complex comparison structure of the main `blogPosts` schema.
+It provides a flexible structure for creating blog posts without the complex comparison structure of the main `comparisonPosts` schema.

 ## Key Features